alexandrazykova/Regex-Tutorial/gist-template.md

 \. character: matches any character(digits, letters,special characters, whitespace, etc.) except for a newline character \n.

-"-" character: matches a "-" character.
+Character "-" : matches a "-" character.

 + quantifier to match 1 or more of the precending token placed outside of [].